 Second, since I was using inexpensive bottled liquid acrylic paints, they would have soaked into the fibers of the fabric and likely would have bled around the edges of the letters.
 The calcium carbonate in gesso seals the fabric by creating a new surface on top of it.
 So now my paint soaks into the gesso surface instead of my fabric.
 I pounced my gessoed brush up and down around the letter stickers so I wasn't pushing it under any edges that might not have been tightly adhered.

 When the gesso was dry, I painted over it with acrylic paint, again being careful around the letter stickers and pouncing more than brushing.

 After the paint dried, I peeled away the letter stickers and this is what I was left with.
 Perfect letters!

 I finished the canvas by adding a fabric heart using a Fiskars Shape Cutting Template to trace the shape onto my fabric.
-I added some hand stitching and a couple of birds punched with the Jenni Bowlin Flight Squeeze punch that I coated with Tim Holtz Distress paint in Tarnished Brass.
+I added some hand stitching and a couple of punched out birds that I coated with Tim Holtz Distress paint in Tarnished Brass.
 I printed another quote out on regular printer paper and thought it looked a little unfinished after I adhered it to the heart.
 I'm one who at the end of a project, rather than spend a lot of time searching through my supplies, always begins looking around at my surroundings to find some extra little thing to help me finish.
 This time I grabbed a plastic shopping bag from my trip to the store earlier in the day and added some small pieces to the pieces of paper.